 In this school, as with all Voluntary Aided Schools, responsibility for ensuring that appropriate Collective Worship takes place rests with the Governing Body after consultation with the Co-Headteachers.
-We acknowledge all schools must provide daily collective worship for all registered pupils (apart from those who have been withdrawn from this by their parents).
+We acknowledge all schools must provide daily collective worship for all registered pupils (apart from those who have been withdrawn from this by their parents) and as a Church of England school build on the rich, lived diversity of Anglican tradition and identity.
 This may be provided within daily assembly but the distinction between Collective Worship and assembly should be made clear.
 (They may sometimes form part of the same gathering, but the difference between the two will always be made clear.
 It can take place at any time during the school day and can be either a single act of worship for all pupils, or separate acts of worship in school groups.)